 Elected members from the student body act as formal representatives for students at SIS Departmental meetings (MLISSA President, MLISSA V-P Internal and PhD Representative) and SIS Curriculum Committee meetings.
 These members are charged with both representing and informing the student body.
 In addition to other communication and feedback channels available to SIS students, students may at all times bring issues and questions to their MISSA student representatives for formal representation to the School.

 MISSA and other SIS groups and committees organize a number of annual events, including the book sale, Career Fair, the Web 2.U Symposium, the ACA Symposium, and the EBSI-SIS Doctoral Symposium.
 Student activities provide great CV-building opportunities for leadership, event coordination, networking, and general volunteer experience.
 Consider getting involved!

 As well, we encourage you to engage with the School through events and talks such as the SIS Research Seminars.
 These events give you the opportunity to learn about advancements in the field, and connect with other students and faculty.

-Student group and School events are listed by event organizers on the SIS shared events calendar (McGill login required).
+Student group and School events are listed by event organizers on the SIS & student group shared internal events calendar.